varvarra/CV/README.md

 #### Self-starter

-Previous year I decided to organize my personal tours for children around "Information Age" and "Space" galleries of the Science Museum.
-It required a lot of self-organization and confidence that I can deliver a difficult material to a group 10-year olds.
+Previous year I decided to organise my personal tours for children around "Information Age" and "Space" galleries of the Science Museum.
+Being well-organised and confident that I can deliver a difficult material to a group 10-year olds was crucial for my success.
+I received lots of positive feedback.
 I was taking a risk, but it was worth every minute of it.
-I really enjoyed preparing information, learning a lot in the process, and, most of all, sharing my knowledge with others
+I really enjoyed preparing information, learning a lot in the process, and, most of all, sharing my knowledge with others.

 #### Other Skills